LaVashikk/PCapture-LIB/SRC/IDT/readme.md

 ```

 ### `iter()`
 Returns an iterator object for the list.
-This method is more efficient than using a built-in iterator.
+This is the **only supported way** to iterate over a `List` instance.
+Attempting to use the built-in `foreach (item in mylist)` syntax will result in a runtime error.
+This method provides an efficient and explicit way to traverse the list.

 **Returns:**